P01YAK/rep4rep-2.0/README.md

 Rep4Rep Bot is an automated application for working with the Rep4Rep platform.
 The bot automatically completes tasks by commenting on Steam profiles.

+## [0.2.3] - 07.07.2025

+---

+### ✨ Added

+- Custom modal window for Steam Guard code input in the same style as account addition.

+### 🛠️ Fixed

+- Fixed a bug where input fields in the Add Account modal could become inactive after deleting an account.
+- Fixed focus and activation issues for modal input fields after account deletion.

+### 🚀 Improved

+- The Delete button in modals now has a bright red gradient style for better UX and clarity.
+- All modal windows now have a unified, modern design.
+- Improved error handling and logging for task execution and limits.

+---

 ## [0.2.2] - 06.07.2025

 ---